hd719/devops/Docker-101.md

 ![Travis CI workflow](./screenshots/7-2.png)

-- So essentially Travis will run everytime we push our commits to github
+- So essentially Travis will run every time we push our commits to github
 - In development env. we need to run the `Dockerfile-dev` file b/c the purpose of travis is to run our test suite
 - Compared to our production docker file which DOES NOT run our test suite